ICC4103-202010-WebTech/course-project-fbarros-sschlotfeldt/Project/README.md

 ADMINISTRATOR EXPERIENCE

-	As an administrator you basically have the power to do anything.
+	As an administrator you basically have the power to do almost anything.

 EVENTS:
 	Besides the features you would have if you were a simple mortal, you are able to edit and delete all events in any way.